DanyalFaheem/NAaaS/README.md

 # How to Use our service

 At the top, you will find a nav bar that contains several tabs.
-You contact us or give your feedback.
-Three options are given at the top of the map
+You contact us or give your feedback Three options are given at the top of the map
 1. Start date
 2. End date